daytonaio/content/guides/20250126_sapat_guide.md

 ## Conclusion

 Sapat is a powerful tool that simplifies the transcription of video and audio files using leading AI services.
 By following this guide, you can set up Sapat, transcribe files with ease, and troubleshoot common issues.

+Sapat offers a flexible and robust solution for all your transcription needs, leveraging the capabilities of Whisper model.
+With multi-API support and customizable parameters, Sapat adapts to your specific requirements, providing accurate and reliable transcriptions.

 ## References